JonJagger/cyber-dojo/readme.txt

 Ruby
 Rails

+Here are the commands I used to install ruby and rails onto my Ubuntu server:
+>sudo aptitude install ruby build-essential libopenssl-ruby ruby1.8-dev
+>sudo apt-get install apache2 apache2-mpm-prefork apache2-prefork-dev
+>sudo apt-get install rubygems
+I then added this line
+export PATH=/var/lib/gems/1.8/bin:$PATH
+to end of ~/.bashrc
+>sudo gem install rails -v2.3.4
+>sudo apt-get install libsqlite3-dev
+>sudo gem install sqlite3-ruby

+There appears to be a potential rails version issue.
+The CyberDojo servers I have built explicitly specified the version during installation as above.

 Installation
 ============
-download the zip file, unzip it, cd into the cyberdojo directory.
+After getting the sourcecode from GitHub cd into the cyberdojo directory.
 Then
   $ script/server -d
   $ open http://localhost:3000
 And your CyberDojo should be running.
 There are no requirements on the clients (except of course a browser).
+I also install and use apache on my CyberDojo server but that is optional.

 What will work and what won't work
 ==================================
 Initial filesets for six languages are provided: C, C++, C#, Java, Python and Ruby.
-Whether you will be able to compile successfully in any of these languages depends on whether these languages are installed on your CyberDojo server.
+Whether you will be able to compile successfully in any of these languages of course depends on whether these languages are installed on your CyberDojo server or not.
+Ubuntu comes with built-in support for C, C++, and Python and you need Ruby for the CyberDojo server itself.
+I installed support for Java as follows
+>sudo apt-get install sun-java6-sdk
+(when asked, press tab to select ok, and hit enter to continue) I installed support for C# as follows
+>sudo apt-get install mono-gmcs
+>sudo apt-get install nunit-console

 Dojos